-Truck accident cases involve motor vehicle carrier rules, state and federal transportation laws and even the particular trucking company’s own safety rules.
+Truck accident cases can involve motor vehicle carrier rules, state and federal transportation laws, and even the particular trucking company’s own safety rules.
 The question becomes what rules of the road did the truck driver violate.
 But, even more importantly, why did he violate the rules of the road?
-Was it because he was texting, fatigued or just in a hurry to get to his next stop that wound up getting people badly hurt or even killed?
+Was it because he was texting, fatigued, or just in a hurry to get to his next stop that wound up getting people badly hurt or even killed?

 Truck Accident Statistics